saintmalik/blog.saintmalik.me/blog/2022-09-01-leveraging-git-hook-for-secure-sdlc.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/Push-failed-pre-push.jpg`} alt="push failed pre push"/>
 </picture>

-So now when you fix the pointed creds/api if they are not false postivie(keys you delibrstely add and are not real keys), you will need to clen your commit history else, the pointed creds/api will still show up in your remote repository if you later push.
+Whenever you are fixing the pointed creds/api if they aren't false positive(keys you delibrately add and are not real keys).

+You will need to clean your commit history else, the pointed creds/api will still show up in your remote repository if you later push to remote repo.

+And thats all 😁

-So thats all, but what if some hardcoded api or keys excape the pre-push hook, then you can set github workflow of gguard or gitleak.
+In addition, if some hardcoded api or keys excape the pre-push hook.

+You can then proceed to setting up github workflow of gguard or gitleak, so you can catch them there 😁

 Layering do help when doing shiftleft in SDLC.

-What else can you do with git hooks? i think you can also do some SAST testing, like the Golang security checker, they have a pre-commit hook, see <a href="https://github.com/TekWizely/pre-commit-golang" target="_blank">here</a>
+What else can you do with git hooks?

+I think you can also do some SAST testing, like the Golang security checker, they have a pre-commit hook, see <a href="https://github.com/TekWizely/pre-commit-golang" target="_blank">here</a>